 Kogan’s remarks come as he prepares to answer questions from MPs on Tuesday.

-- Facebook hit with $645,000 fine in UK over Cambridge Analytica scandal
+- Facebook says up to 87M users affected in Cambridge Analytica scandal